sasmithx/NestJS-KIT/README.md

 ## 📝 License

-This project is licensed under the UNLICENSED License.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.

 ## 🆘 Support